IN THE MOUNTAINS OF FIRE

 Friday, September 25, 2708

 We hear the guns in the distance—booms and pops and staccato crackles of fire.
 It sounds, almost blasphemously, like the Christmas Fireworks Festival of Alonzo Valley, that I ran away from home to watch as a child.
-But the only bursts of color you'd see in this display are red.
+But the only bursts of color that you’d see in this display are red.

 A freezing rain begins to patter on our shelter.
 Little warriors huddle all together for warmth, for I have forbidden the lighting of fires.
 They hear the distant battle and look reproachfully at me, but all obey my order to stay put.
 Whoever those other rebels are that Kiril’s troop fights, we must not come to their aid.
 We made our contribution when we weakened the ranks for them.